 lime wedges for garnish

-Sort through, rinse, soak and cook.
+Sort through, rinse, soak and cook the chickpeas.
 Drain, reserving about 1 cup of the stock.
 Put spinach in a blender or food processor, then add the chickpeas.
 Process to a smooth, bright green consistency.
 Add the parsley, tahini, garlic, lime zest, lime juice, olive oil, and salt.
 Continue processing until the mixture forms a thick paste.
 If the mixture is too dry, add a little of the reserved stock.
 Taste and adjust the seasonings if necessary.

 Garnish with the extra parsley, lime wedges, and a splash of olive oil.